jrwebdev/ngreact-test-utils/README.md

 - **note 1:** For `keyUp`, `keyDown` and `keyPress`, `keyCode`, `which` and `charCode` will all be set to the value of `keyCode`, which should be a number.
 To use `key`, this must be passed in `eventData`
 - **note 2:** `value` will be set on the raw DOM node's `.value` property prior to firing a change event.
 If you do not require this behaviour, use `simulate()` directly.

-For all other events, or for additional flexibility, use `simulate()` directly.